senzing-garage/sdk-components-ng/projects/sdk-components-ng/README.md

 ## Quick Start
 After installation you will need to do a few more things.

-1) Start up an instance of the [Api REST server](https://github.com/Senzing/rest-api-server-java/) if not currently running.
+1) Start up an instance of the [rest api server](https://github.com/Senzing/rest-api-server-java/) if not currently running.
   <br/>